YangDrYang/yangyang.github.io/content/home/featured.md

 weight = 30  # Order that this section will appear. draft = false # false it if you want a featured section

-title = "🌟 Latest Achievements"
+title = "🌟 Latest News"
 subtitle = "Celebrating our recent milestones and recognitions"

 [content]